PaladinStudiosBVs/Blender-Exporter/README.md

 Click the checkbox to enable the add on.

+<b> Note: </b> When the addon has been enabled once, this step can be skipped.
+Reloading scripts is only required.

 The addon is now available in the main viewport on the 'N' panel.
 If it isn't visible, press `N` to reveal the panel and click on `Paladin Studios`.

 <a name="release"/>